Dara Molloy: Celtic Monk and Priest: Wedding Blessings/Marriage Ceremonies

 • Self-building – most of the people of the world, until modern times, have built their own homes.
 All of the buildings at An Charraig have been built by the residents and volunteers.
 The buildings respect the traditional methods and materials used in building on the island and we have developed these traditions.

 • Self-sufficiency in food – at An Charraig a number of gardens are dedicated to organic vegetable growing.
 An Charraig also has a plastic tunnel, chickens, ducks and geese, and bees.
 All bread is home-made.
 Fishing is done off the rocks and in a small boat.
-Small amounts of meat are also produced, although the house is mostly vegetarian.
+Small amounts of meat are also produced, although the house has been mostly vegetarian.
 A number of methods of food-preservation are used to maintain a supply of food throughout the winter.

 • A force for positive transformation in the local community – residents at An Charraig have contributed in many ways towards the quality of life in the local community.
 A significant number of former An Charraig residents have settled on the island, some of them rearing a family, all of them offering their gifts to the local community.
 An Charraig has been very active in promoting a preservation and celebration of Aran's spiritual and cultural heritage - Celtic spirituality, the Irish language, traditional crafts, Irish music, singing and dancing.
 Dara has been active in the Comharchumann, a community co-operative, and through it has promoted many projects such as organic growing, a waste recycling plant, and an old people's home.
+Dara is now active in promoting local renewable energy generation, greater energy efficiency and a carbon neutral future for the islands.
+See Aran Islands Energy Cooperative.

 Visitors and Guests At 'An Charraig'